Grauenwolf/BrimstoneMissions/DocumentationDocNet/Allies.md

 ### Ashigaru

-* Expendable: Must re-purchase to keep for next adventure, including cost of any specality
+* Expendable: Must re-purchase to keep for next adventure, including cost of any specialty
-* Armored Ashigaru: May not take a speciality.
+* Armored Ashigaru: May not take a specialty.

 ### Animal Allies Additional Limitations